 Files

 A valid HDF5 file contains a root group and metadata such as file creation properties.
-Comparing two files means to compare the root groups and the metadata of the two files.
-The group comparison will be discussed next.
-File metadata to be compared includes:
+Comparing two files means comparing the root groups and the metadata of the two files.
+The group comparison is discussed in the following section; file metadata to be compared includes:

 File creation properties such as version information.